 Change event

-The change event for <input>, <select>, and <textarea> elements fires when the user modifies the element's value.
-Unlike the input event, the change event does not necessarily fire on every alteration to an element's value.
+The change event is fired for <input>, <select>, and <textarea> elements when the user modifies the element's value.
+Unlike the input event, the change event is not necessarily fired for each alteration to an element's value.

 Browser support